 What to Take for Hiking Tre Cime di Lavaredo

-1 | There are some challenging up and downhill sections on the hike, so you should wear hiking boots.
+- There are some challenging up and downhill sections on the hike, so you should wear hiking boots unless you’re experienced with trail runners.
 The extra ankle support is invaluable.
-I wear (and love) the Mammut Nova Gore-TEX boots.

-5 | Sun protection is vital.
-Any hiking in the mountains in summer also requires bringing sunscreen, sunglasses and a hat.
+- Sun protection is vital.
+Any hiking in the mountains in summer requires bringing sunscreen (use code 9LIVES for 10% off), sunglasses and a hat.
 Nobody wants that UV damage in their lives.

-6 | Waterproof outer layers are also a really good idea in the mountains.
+- Waterproof outer layers are also an excellent idea in the mountains.
 Even if it doesn’t actually rain, these peaks are high enough that clouds can cover them quickly and you’ll get very damp very fast.
 I have this waterproof shell jacket and these trousers and they’ve saved me from a soaking more than once.

-10 | You’re definitely going to want to bring a camera to capture the amazing views up here, but it’s up to you whether that takes the form of your phone or your main camera.
+- You’re definitely going to want to bring a camera to capture the amazing views up here, but it’s up to you whether that takes the form of your phone or your main camera.
 I’m that person who hauls all my gear plus a tripod up the mountain, but you might be more restrained!
-If you only want to bring a single lens then I’d recommend a 24-70mm for this hike.
+If you only want to bring a single lens, I’d recommend a 24-70mm for this hike.

-READ THIS | What’s in My Camera Bag (coming soon)
+READ THIS | What’s in My Camera Bag

 How to Get to The Dolomites